sumeyye677/jewelry-store-final/README.md

 - Check console for API errors
 - Test responsive design on multiple devices
 - Verify touch gestures on mobile devices

-## Support
-For issues or questions, please check the console logs and API responses for debugging information.